Centic-io/DA-training/Basic/Task.md

 # Capstone Task

 ## Overview
 Design an ETL (Extract, Transform, Load) process that has 4 phrases in every predefined time t (for example 10 minutes).
-Starting crawl data from [Books to Scrape](https://books.toscrape.com/), process the data, and update it into MongoDB and PostgreSQL based on the following conditions:
+Starting crawl data from [Books to Scrape](https://books.toscrape.com/), process the data in parallel, and update it into MongoDB and PostgreSQL based on the following conditions:

 ### Data Crawling Conditions
 - **First Phrase:**